Prantikhere/JADE/README.md

 This architecture can be used to process large volumes of Autosys JIL files and deploy them to an Airflow scheduler for automated execution.
 This can be particularly beneficial for organizations looking to automate their IT operations and improve their efficiency.

-**Note:** This architecture is cloud agnostic hence it can be adapted based on specific requirements and can be extended to include additional features like data validation and security measures.
+**Note:** This architecture is cloud agnostic proven model ,hence it can be adapted based on specific requirements and can be extended to include additional features like data validation and security measures.
+Code and other details can be shared on request.